How to get the fastest IRS refund check and other last-minute tips for Tax Day 2021

-One of the few welcome changes brought by the pandemic was the delay of the tax filing deadline, which this year was pushed back by a month to May 17.
-That’s Monday, which means your respite is over.
+One of the few welcome changes brought by the pandemic was the delay of the tax filing deadline, which this year was pushed to May 17.
+That’s this Monday, which means your respite is over.
 Best to start dusting off those W2s.

-As you do, consider these pro tips, which will help you glide smoothly through the paperwork while increasing your chances for the swiftest refund from the very backed-up Internal Revenue Service.
-Because who said taxes had to be painful (except all tax-paying citizens in America, or anybody who has ever been forced to deal with the IRS for any purpose)?
+As you do, consider these pro tips, which will help you waltz through the paperwork while increasing your chances for the swiftest refund from the very backed-up Internal Revenue Service.
+Who said taxes had to be painful (I mean, besides all tax-paying citizens in America)?

-- Use tax software to file electronically: This almost seems like a given in the digital age.
+- Use tax software to file electronically: This seems like a given in the digital age.
 But yes, your taxes will be delivered and your refund sent faster if it all happens with a click of the mouse, rather than three- to five-day snail mail.
 As a bonus, tax software will proofread your documents for common errors.

 - Select “direct deposit” rather than “paper check”: See above logic.

-- Steer clear of typical tax return pitfalls: In referencing the IRS’s list, many of these can be described as misstating the barebones basics.
-Get your name right.
+- Steer clear of typical tax return pitfalls: Here’s the IRS’s list.
+Many of these can be described as misstating the barebones basics: Get your name right.
 Get your Social Security number right.
 Mail paper returns to the proper address, based on state and type of form.
 Put the correct bank account number.
-(Note that even small errors can trigger a manual review, which in turn could delay your refund.)
+(Note that even small mistakes can trigger a manual review, which could hold up your refund.)

 - If you’re using the same tax software as prior years: Make sure it hasn’t automatically imported old data that is now outdated, such as home address or employer information.